You may wish to travel outside of the UK whilst you are registered at Warwick.

-- One copy should be left with a friend or family member who you can easily contact.
+- One copy should be left with a friend or family member whom you can easily contact.

-- You should take the other copy with you but keep them separate to your actual documents (i.e. in a different bag)
+- You should take the other copies with you but keep them separate to your actual documents (i.e. in a different bag)

 - Note down details like your insurance policy number and important phone numbers such as those of your credit card provider

 - Store your passport and BRP card in your hotel safe; you do not need to carry it with you; carry a photocopy of these document instead